 The current rates of residential SDLT are shown below (surcharged rates shown in bold), however there are reliefs which should always be considered such as:

-• Multiple dwellings relief which can reduce SDLT when buying more than one dwelling in a single transaction
+Prior to it’s abolition on 1 June 2024, multiple dwellings relief which can reduce SDLT when buying more than one dwelling in a single transaction.

 The current rates of residential SDLT are shown below (surcharged rates shown in bold):